-We knew we needed to speak out against the serious threats made by the president-elect—threats to people based on their religion or race or sexual orientation or gender identity, the threatened loss of access to affordable healthcare, the serious threats to our environment, the frightening threat of white supremacist rhetoric and inflammatory lies masquerading as “news.”
+They knew they needed to speak out against the serious threats made by the president-elect—threats to people based on their religion or race or sexual orientation or gender identity, the threatened loss of access to affordable healthcare, the serious threats to our environment, the frightening threat of white supremacist rhetoric and inflammatory lies masquerading as “news.”

 But how to do that?
 How to push back against these very real threats while reclaiming the positive values of justice and freedom?

-We recognized that all change would come from community.
-Real push-back and lasting change would come from the bottom up and the inside out.
-So we decided to organize locally.
-We also realized that with so many groups and organizations already in existence, at the local, state, and national level, we needed to focus on connecting people and coordinating efforts.
+Second, they realized that with so many groups and organizations already in existence, at the local, state, and national level, they needed to focus on connecting people and coordinating efforts.

-The group grew quickly, and when we discovered the Indivisible Guide in December, we embraced the action tools outlined in the manual and soon decided to adopt the name, calling our group Indivisible Asheville/WNC.
-Although based in Asheville, we provide support for others working for change within the Western North Carolina region.
+The group grew quickly, and when the members discovered the Indivisible Guide in December, they embraced the action tools outlined in the manual and soon decided to adopt the name, calling the group Indivisible Asheville/WNC.
+Although based in Asheville, the group aims to provide support for others working for change within the Western North Carolina region.

-In less than three months, our group grew from a handful of concerned citizens to an organization of over 700, with 14 vibrant Action Teams fighting for a wide range of issues.
+In less than three months, the group grew from a handful of concerned citizens to an organization of over 700, with 14 vibrant Action Teams fighting to restore liberty and justice for all.

-Resistance is a necessary part of this work.
-But we aim to do this in a way that’s more in line with what the Chinese called Wu Wei, or effortless action, in the hope that our individual and group actions will be in alignment with the greater good for all.
+Resistance is a necessary part of this work—we face serious threats to liberty and justice that we must resist.
+But we aim to do this in a way that’s more in line with what the Chinese called Wu-wei, or effortless action, in the hope that our individual and group actions will be in alignment with the greater good for all.